studAnja22/vteamBackend/README.md

 ### /bike routes
 - `PUT /start/:user_id/:bike_id`: Start renting a bike.
 This will add a ride log to both the user and the bike.
+- `PUT /stop/:user_id/:bike_id`: Return a bike and update the ride_log
+Currently the price is fixed, but that will be updated shortly.

 - `PUT /battery/increase/:amount/:bike_id`: charge battery. example /battery/increase/10/:bike123 will increase bike123 with battery with 10 point.
 Battery will never exceed 100 points.
 - `PUT /battery/decrease/:amount/:bike_id`: drain battery.
 Battery will never be lower than 0 points.